aksonov/react-native-tableview/README.md

 <Section arrow>
 ```

-Checkamrk can also be applied by adding the `selected` prop on the Item.
+Checkmark can also be applied by adding the `selected` prop on the Item.

 ```jsx
 <Item selected>